I just uploaded the 2nd edition of the Ortsfamilienbuch Wasserliesch,

 Go to the Original Source

 You need to know first of all the town where your ancestor was born or married.
 Only then can your research for a Ortsfamilienbuch be productive.
 Some websites try to list several—but not all—Ortsfamilienbücher of an area.
-For example:
+For example:- First, search for a community's documents at the LDS Family History Library.

 Further Information